mizutanilab/biomimetic-nn/README.md

 model = keras.Sequential([
   layers.Flatten(),
   # layers.Dense(512, activation='relu', kernel_initializer='he_normal'),
-  schizo.SDense(512, reduction_ratio=0.5, activation='relu', kernel_initializer='he_normal'),
+  schizo.SzDense(512, reduction_ratio=0.5, activation='relu', kernel_initializer='he_normal'),
   layers.Dense(num_class, activation='softmax')
 ])
 ```
-In this example, the Dense hidden layer was commented out to replace it with a schizo.SDense layer of 50% parameter reduction, which is defined with argument `reduction_ratio`.
-The best reduction ratio depends on your network configuration, but in most cases 50-80% seems to give good results, so we recommend 50% as a first choice and try a higher level!
+In this example, the Dense hidden layer was commented out to replace it with a schizo.SzDense layer of 50% parameter reduction, which is defined with argument `reduction_ratio`.
+The best reduction ratio depends on your network configuration, but in most cases 50-80% seems to give good results, so we recommend 50% as a first choice.

 ## Code used for our paper figures
 under construction.